GSConnect/gnome-shell-extension-gsconnect/README.md

 This extension is a [KDE Connect][kde-connect] protocol implementation written in (almost) pure [GJS][gjs] that integrates with Gnome Shell and Nautilus.

-In order to communicate with an Android device, you must first install the KDE Connect Android app, either from the [Google Play Store][google-play] or [F-Droid][f-droid].
+To connect an Android device, you must first install the KDE Connect Android app, either from the [Google Play Store][google-play] or [F-Droid][f-droid].

 ### Installation

-The extension is currently in a **beta** stage of development.
-There are a few *known* non-critical bugs, features are still subject to drastic change and there are no translations and sparse instructions.
-In particular, the extension is known to clash with running instances of KDE Connect and possibly MConnect.

-Pre-releases can be downloaded from the [releases page][releases].

-**You have been warned**
+This extension has not yet been reviewed on the official extensions website, but is considered generally stable.
+There is still much work to be done, however, it is quite possible to use this as replacement for KDE Connect.

+Stable releases are available on the [releases page][releases] and instructions for building from Git can be found in the [Wiki](wiki/Installation).
+Please read the [FAQ](wiki/Frequently-Asked-Questions) before opening an issue.

 ## Credits and Acknowledgements